+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 If your situation is unique or you simply need help, speak to our immigration team who specialize in this area.

-How to Extend a Skilled Worker Visa in the UK?
+How to Apply for a Skilled Worker Visa Extension

 If you want to apply to extend your Skilled Worker Visa then you must submit your renewal application from within the UK, and before your current visa expires.
 You can apply by filling in the online application form that is available on the gov.uk website.
 You can apply to extend your Skilled Worker Visa up to 60 days before it expires and there is no restriction on how many times you apply to extend the visa.